Why do you buy products?

 - the key questions to answer when planning product features,

-- how the feature planning process works, and
+- how the feature planning process is done with a product management software, and

 - some best practices and tips for planning and executing features better.